canonical/cos-proxy-operator/README.md

 juju add-model cos microk8s-cluster
 ```

-Next we'll deploy an example application on the `reactive` model:
+Next we'll deploy an example application on the `reactive` model, which should be present
+on a single Juju controller which manages both microk8s and a reactive model:

 ```
 juju deploy -m reactive cs:ubuntu --series focal -n 3